victorpopkov/cask-tools/doc/cask-homepage.md

 ### Default

-By default you just have to `cd` into the Casks directory and run the script:
+By default you just have to `cd` into the Casks directory and run the script.
+It will automatically use all the rules by default and should only those casks that have some warnings or errors.

 ```bash
 $ cd ~/path/to/homebrew-cask/Casks